 A new student group sets out to show that all the world’s truly a stage – with more balanced gender representation.

 Women in Theater (WiT), a newly formed theater company, seeks to provide a platform for women and non-binary students interested in theater to have the opportunity to explore more roles in the traditionally male-dominated field.
 Cofounded by Clay Slang ’18, Lillian Bornstein ’18 and Ezra Jackson-Smith ’18, the company recently held their first interest meeting.

 WiT’s three cofounders have all been active in the theater community on campus.
 Their common interest in gender issues and putting on shows with alternative-gendered castings led to the formation of the company.

 “It was the three of us that came together and said, ‘Why is there not a theater group that caters to women’s interests and why is there not a friendly space to talk about gender in theater?’”
 Slang said.

-In general, females in theater have been underrepresented not only in casting but also in production.
-Only about 24 percent of all plays produced across the country in 2014 were written by a woman, according to American Theater magazine.
+In general, women in theater have been underrepresented not only in casting but also in production.
+Only about 24 percent of all plays produced across the country in 2014 were written by a woman, according to American Theatre magazine.
 Hoping to address these issues, the company will also serve as a platform for performing original work written by women and non-binary people in the community.